thisisyichenzhang/ShinyApp/README.md

 ```

 ## R-portable version
 This shiny app also has a R-portable version, which does not require the pre-installation of R on your machine (which is good for those have not heard of/used R before).
-You can simply copy-paste the R-portable folder in your laptop, and run the App with a easy 'Click'.
+You can simply copy-paste the R-portable folder in your laptop, and run the App with an easy 'Click'.
 Please contact the author if you are interested in getting the Rportable App.